daninufi/Movie_Trailer_Website/README.md

 fresh_tomatoes.py generates a static web page allowing visitors to browse the movies and watch the trailers.

 TO RUN THE CODE:
+1. If yourdon't have Pythong installed already install it first: https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/python.html
-1. save all the files to your computer and store them in the same folder.
+2. Download all the files in Movie_Trailer_Website and save them in the same folder.
-2. Open media.py using IDLE.
-(If your don't have Pythong installed already install it first: https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/python.html )
+2. Open Enterntaiment.py using IDLE.
-3. Win media.py open in IDLE click on Run > Run Module (F5)
+3. With Enterntaiment.py opened in IDLE click on Run > Run Module (F5)
 4. A browser window will open displaying the movie trailer website.